research-software-ecosystem/content/GOVERNANCE.md

 - The official contact email, tools-ecosystem@elixir-europe.org, which goes to all members of the OC
 - The Gitter messaging system channel for the ecosystem: https://gitter.im/bio-tools/ecosystem
-- The issue tracker of the TEC repository
+- The issue tracker of the RSEc repository

 # Support